Phlebotomy Career Overview

 - Data entry

-- Picking up or dropping off specimens at a specified location.
+- Picking up or dropping off specimens at a predetermined location.

-Finally, a phlebotomist in Lincoln NE 68516 has to be familiar with the laws associated with drug testing so that they can provide accurate instructions to patients.
+Finally, a phlebotomist in Lincoln NE 68516 must be knowledgeable about the laws associated with drug testing so that they can provide accurate instructions to patients.

-If you’re interested in becoming a phlebotomist, then you need to look at all these aspects of a phlebotomist’s job.
+If you’re interested in becoming a phlebotomist, then you have to check at all these facets of a phlebotomist’s job.
 As you can see from the job duties of a phlebotomist, one needs to be responsible, practical, gentle, patient and tolerant, able to pay attention to details, able to relate to patients and set them at ease and able to follow instructions and procedures.